YKW-Modding/yo-docs/modding-resources/angle-vars.md

 ---
 # Angle Variables and Cube Glyphs
 ## Cube Glyphs
+> Note: Even though 3DS fonts support up to the BMP (65k codepoints) - including the standard font: "rodin NTLG" - the custom rasterised in-game fonts do not.
+The BMP is also quite restrictive not allowing most glyphs or any emojis.
 These display icons/glyphs in text, similar to emojis such as play coins!
 They can be placed in any text cfg.bin:
 * `[g_coin]` - Confirmed to work in Yo-kai Watch 2
   * Named after ゲームコイン (Gēmukoin) aka game coin - the Japanese term for Playcoins.
 Used for the Crank-a-kai.